HL7/US-Core/input/intro-notes/StructureDefinition-us-core-coverage-intro.md

 **Profile specific implementation guidance:**

 - `Coverage.status` alone may not indicate whether an individual is covered.
 The Coverage.period needs to be considered as well.
 For example, the coverage may be expired with a status of "active", or conversely, it may be "canceled" but still have covered claims.
+- The hierarchical nature of the US Public Health Data Consortium Source of Payment ("Payer") code system may be unclear in the expansion, and some of the codes may be inappropriate for the use case.
+Implementers should refer to the [PHDSC Payer Type Committee User's Guide] for the Source of Payment Typology when selecting codes.

 {% include link-list.md %}